 When it's that hot and icky I don't like to knit.
 Sweaty hands and a warm shawl in your lap are not such a good combination.

-However Saturday was a rainy day and I really wanted to make a start with the pattern that Anne from http://knitspot.com/ released last week, the Orchid lace scarf.
+http://knitspot.com/ released last week, the Orchid lace scarf.
 I just HAVE to make this !
 With a greenhouse full of Orchids this one is just made for me !

 Don't worry, I haven't abandoned the Morning Glory.
 The first half is ready and I already made a start with the second.